 Typical Expenses for a Bridesmaid

-- The dress The cost of a bridesmaid dress averages about $150—no small change.
+- The dress.
+A bridesmaid dress averages about $150—no small change.
 But factor in the cost of alterations, shoes, special lingerie, and other accessories and that price can quickly double to $300 or more.
 And though $150 is the average price for a dress, your bride might choose a bridesmaid gown that costs $500 or more.

-- The bachelorette party In addition to what you normally spend for a night on the town, bachelorette parties mean you'll be kicking in for the bride's drinks and entertainment, and probably buying a few naughty favors.
+- The bachelorette party.
+In addition to what you normally spend for a night on the town, bachelorette parties mean you'll be kicking in for the bride's drinks and entertainment, and probably buying a few naughty favors and items for games.
 Budget $100 for these "extras."
-If it's a destination bachelorette -- like a girls' weekend in Vegas -- that cost goes way up.
+If it's a destination bachelorette—like a girls' weekend in Vegas—that cost goes way up.

 Tips for Saving Money as a Bridesmaid

+- Be honest.
 Hopefully, your friend asked you to be in the wedding because she values you more than your pocketbook.
 When she asks, first tell her how honored you are and how happy you are for her.
-Then -- ideally before you've accepted -- let her know that you're on a budget.
+Then—ideally before you've accepted—let her know that you're on a budget.
 Ask if she can work with you to keep costs down.

 - Stay as a group in an Airbnb.
-Instead of separate hotel rooms, find a house that the bridal party can rent together through a website like Airbnb.
+Instead of separate hotel rooms, find a house that the bridal party can rent together through a website such as Airbnb.
 If there are only a few out-of-towners, see if any of them are interested in sharing a room with you.